Ajknight121/Idle-Fire/README.md

 1. Our global app state should be defined in an interface.
 2. started Upgrade interface - Adrian TODO - think about the two types of upgrades and the opportunity to have a shared interface as well as abstract class shared between the two upgrades

+## File breakdown

+### GlobalAppState.ts

+This file contains the global state for the game.
+The state is modified by the functions inside.

+### Global function structure

+1. set params:`appsState:` - Contains the properties
+2. create new `appState`
+   1. spread appState properties and decompose relevant property
+   2. use relevant property in update state function

 # Getting Started with Create React App